danwing/cidfi/draft-wing-cidfi.md

 # Details of Metadata Exchanged {#metadata-exchanged}

-This section describes the metadata that can be exchanged from the CIDFI-aware network element to the server (generally network performance information) and from the server to the CIDFI-aware network element.
+This section describes the metadata that can be exchanged from the CNE to the server (generally network performance information) and from the server to the CNE.

 ## Server to CIDFI-aware Network Element